I-4-2-15.Preliminary Review and Placement of the Hearing Transcript(s) into the Certified Administrative Record

 a.
 Incorrect Placement of “Q and A” and Swearing in of Witnesses

-d.
+b.
 Missing Certifications

-2. Notification of Deficiency of Hearing Transcript
+2. Notification of Defect in the Hearing Transcript

 E. Placing the Hearing Transcript into the Record